AoiteFoca/steamchat_clone_app/README.md

 # Steam Chat Clone App

-A flutter project made in Católica University of Jaraguá do Sul (CatólicaSC) for the Mobile Development discipline of the Software Engineering degree.
+A flutter project made in Católica University of Jaraguá do Sul (CatólicaSC) for the Mobile Development discipline of the Software Engineering degree.<br/>
-Dart Version: 3.3.2
+Dart Version: 3.3.2<br/>
-Flutter Version: 79.0.3+
+Flutter Version: 79.0.3+<br/>

 ## Getting Started